When you think about things that cause wrinkles, sagging, and age spots, you probably blame the sun.

 All jokes aside, though, there are ways you can deal with aging skin.

 Protect, protect, protect.
 Sunscreen is a must- even in the winter and on cloudy days.
 The sun’s UV rays are still capable of damaging your skin despite the cold, and the majority of these rays can also pass through clouds.
 Use an SPF of 30 or higher for best protection.
-This one is a primer and suncreen (SPF 50) all in one.
+The La Roche-Posay Anthelios 50 is a primer and sunscreen (SPF 50) all in one.

 Stay away from harsh skincare products.
 If they burn or sting, it means your skin is being irritated, which in turn can make it appear older.
+Check out websites like letsdisco.com to learn about which skin care products may be best for you and your skin type.
+For example, if you have oily skin, don’t buy products designed for dry skin!
 Keep in mind that some prescription anti-aging products may cause stinging or burning (check with your dermatologist to make sure that’s okay).
+If you do not have a personal dermatologist yet, Dr. Neal Schultz has been named top dermatologist in the upper east side of New York and may be able to help you, otherwise, you can check your local area for dermatologists that are closer to you.

 Use a moisturizer.
 It helps by trapping water in the skin, which can make it appear plumper and more youthful.

 Don’t tan.
-If you’re after that bronzed look, the art of self-tanning has come a long way since the orange-y yesteryear glow; there are many options out there.
-I haven’t tried this one yet, but I know St. Tropez makes a great product.
+If you’re after that bronzed look, the art of self-tanning has come a long way since the orange yesteryear glow; there are many options out there.
+I haven’t tried any yet, but I know St. Tropez makes a great product.

 You might also want to read what I wrote about dry skin and menopause.